cea-trust-platform/icoco-coupling/ICoCo2FMI/README.md

 ICoCo stands for **Interface for Code Coupling**.
-This is a norm that a code may choose to implement to facilitate its coupling with other ICoCo-compliant codes.
-This interface allows exchange fields (see MEDCoupling library) and to exchange inside the timestep.
+This is a norm that a code may implement to facilitate its coupling with other ICoCo-compliant codes.
+ This interface allows complex fields manipulations (see MEDCoupling library) and can implements exchanges inside a timestep (between iterations).
  See https://github.com/cea-trust-platform/icoco-coupling for full reference.

 FMI stands for **Functional Mock-up Interface**.
 See https://fmi-standard.org/  for full reference.